aurora-is-near/doc.aurora.dev/blog/demystifying-transaction-failures.md

 ### Error Types

 Those `07 03` numbers correspond to the `status` field of the Aurora Engine's transaction.
-The First number indicates the[ Aurora Engine API version](https://github.com/aurora-is-near/aurora-engine/pull/299/files#diff-a0e4fe79c7aa101e4b4e969318e18bb3854f0f8607e4b56d5665e131f98fdfa8R116).
+The First number indicates the[Aurora Engine API version](https://github.com/aurora-is-near/aurora-engine/pull/299/files#diff-a0e4fe79c7aa101e4b4e969318e18bb3854f0f8607e4b56d5665e131f98fdfa8R116).
 And the second one corresponds to the [statuses](https://github.com/aurora-is-near/aurora-engine/blob/a00df8e7d83ae49c035348111cc89be28cb93dab/engine-types/src/parameters/engine.rs#L19-L26) which could transactions have inside the Engine after execution.

 Let's compile them into the list below:

 * 00 – Succeed: transaction has been executed successfully.
 * 01 – Revert: transaction has been reverted, most likely because of internal contract terms.